kwescon1/task-api/Readme.md

 - **Dockerization**: Containerized with Docker for easy deployment and environment consistency.
 - **Environment Management**: Uses `.env` files for secure and flexible configuration.
 - **Ease of Setup**: Simplified project setup and management with Makefile commands.
+- **Schema and Model Generation**: Includes a command-line interface (CLI) for generating schemas and models, simplifying development.

 ## Getting Started